How to Make a No-Sew Fabric Rug

 Well, here’s a simple DIY no-sew fabric rug tutorial!
 Bring a little extra color into your home by wrapping a plain floor mat in decorative fabric and protecting it with polyurethane so it can withstand wear.
 Let’s take a look at how it’s done!

 1. Cut your rubber mat to size.
 A traditional doormat size is around 2 ft. x 3 ft.
-I had the rubber mat cut for me off a roll at the hardware store, so I just straightened up the edges.
+We had the rubber mat cut off a roll at the hardware store, so we just straightened up the edges.

 2. Spread out your fabric and lay the mat on top, where you’d like the pattern to line up.